Night of Champions (2008): Preliminary matches

-The first televised match was a tag team match for the WWE Tag Team Championship, in which the champions, John Morrison and The Miz defended the title against Finlay and Hornswoggle.
+The first televised match saw John Morrison and The Miz defend the WWE Tag Team Championship against Finlay and Hornswoggle.
 The match began with Finlay in the ring as he crotched Morrison on the ring apron.
 Back in the ring, Morrison performed a dropkick on Finlay.
 Throughout the match, Miz and Morrison were in control.
 Hornswoggle was tagged in the match, which led to him to execute a hurricanrana, a stunner and a bulldog into the mat on Miz.
 Back and forth action took place between both teams.
 The match concluded with Finlay performing the Celtic Cross on Morrison, but Miz knocked Finlay out of the ring, before he could pin Morrison.
 Morrison then gained consciousness.
-He then pushed Hornswoggle off the top ropes and slammed him into the ring mat to gain the win and retain the tag title.
+He then pushed Hornswoggle off the top ropes and slammed him into the ring mat to gain the win and retain the tag titles.

 The next match was for the WWE United States Championship, in which Matt Hardy defended the title against Chavo Guerrero accompanied with Bam Neely.
 Guerrero dominated most of the match and worked on Hardy's left knee.
 Neely, who was at ringside, did as well, as he grabbed Hardy's leg around the ring post at ringside, while Guerrero distracted the referee.
 Guerrero tried to perform a Frog splash, but Hardy moved out of the way.
 The match ended as Hardy avoided a vertical suplex, dubbed as the Three Amigos.
 Hardy executed a Twist of Fate, which he followed with a cover and a pinfall, thus retaining the WWE United States Championship.